• Skip to primary navigation

 • ½ tsp vanilla extract

-• Peel and core the apples and chop into bite-sized chunks.
+• Peel and core the apples and chop them into bite-sized chunks.
 Mix the apples with the lemon juice to stop them turning brown.
 Then mix with the 2 tbsp of flour.

-• In a large bowl, mix the melted butter with the caster sugar, vanilla extract and cinnamon.
+• In a large bowl, mix the melted butter with the caster sugar, vanilla extract, and cinnamon.
 Mix in the eggs and then fold in the flour, baking powder and salt.
 Gently stir the apples into the cake mixture.

 • Spoon the mixture into the prepared baking tin.